jdossgollin/blog/content/posts/2020-02-10-green-new-deal.md

 Consequently, shifting the cars on the road from gas to electricity (or hydrogen fuel cells) can help us manage the emissions from all this driving.

 Still, we could and should do more.
-As @alexbaca puts it, even if all cars in the world switched to electricity,
+As Baca puts it, even if all cars in the world switched to electricity,

 > half of the world’s consumption of oil would remain untouched... sprawl requires us to spend more time and more money to reach the places we need to go.